AmeliaCMU/AmeliaInference/README.md

 ### Installation

 This repository requires the AmeliaTF, it can be installed following the instructions [here](https://github.com/AmeliaCMU/AmeliaTF/INSTALL.md).
-Once installed, in the same e the.
-However, you can do so following the instructions [here](https://github.com/AmeliaCMU/AmeliaScenes/INSTALL.md)
+Once installed, in the same environment follow the instructons in [INSTALL.md](https://github.com/AmeliaCMU/AmeliaInference/INSTALL.md).
+However, you can intall the Amelia Framework following the instructions [here](https://github.com/AmeliaCMU/AmeliaScenes/INSTALL.md).

 ## How to use